 Overview

 The core statutory protections of VAWA that prohibit denial or termination of assistance or eviction solely because an applicant or the Tenant is a victim of domestic violence, dating violence, sexual assault, or stalking applied upon enactment of VAWA 2013 on March 7, 2013.
-The VAWA regulatory requirements under 24 CFR part 5, subpart L, apply to all eligibility and termination decisions that are made with respect to ESG-RR or ESG-HP (“ESG") rental assistance on or after December 16, 2016.
+The VAWA regulatory requirements under 24 CFR part 5, subpart L, apply to all eligibility and termination decisions that are made with respect to ESG-RR or ESG-HP rental assistance on or after December 16, 2016.
 Accordingly, these requirements must be included or incorporated into ESG rental assistance agreements and lease pursuant to IHCDA’s Lease Addendum as provided in 24 CFR 576.106(e) and (g).
 The Landlord must comply with 24 CFR part 5, subpart L.

 Required Notice of Occupancy Rights and Certification